Cathella/Build_a_Bot/README.md

 ## How the bot works
 - Clone the project [here](https://github.com/Cathella/Build_a_Bot/tree/display_menu) if you need to add more features.

+- Navigate to project folder in terminal and run bundle to install gems reqiured for the project
+- Run "gem install dotenv" in the terminal to load values in the .env file
-- Navigate to project folder in terminal and run -- ruby bin/main.rb and leave it open because it is working as our server.
+- Run "ruby bin/main.rb" in the terminal and leave it open because it will be working as our server.
 - Open your desktop Telegram app and search for @nakitto_mm_bot
 - The bot will require the user to enter commands presented in the menu to access information provided by the bot.